kwkou/815/articles/sql-database-develop-python-simple-windows.md

 -->

-## 存储过程
+## Stored procedures

-我们将使用 **pyodbc** 驱动程序连接到 SQL 数据库。从 2015 年 4 月开始，此驱动程序将附带限制，它不再支持存储过程中的输出参数。因此，我们执行的存储过程将返回行结果集形式的信息。在该存储过程的 Transact-SQL 源代码中，靠近结尾处有一个用于生成和发出结果集的 SQL SELECT 语句。
+We are using the **pyodbc** driver to connect to SQL Database.
+As of April 2015 this driver has the limitation of not supporting output parameters from a stored procedure.
+Therefore we execute a stored procedure that returns information in the form of a results set of rows.
+In the Transact-SQL source code for the stored procedure, near the end there is an SQL SELECT statement to generate and emit the results set.